Poll: Americans Say We're Angrier Than A Generation Ago

 But we wondered, what about the news?
 Is that a factor?

-The poll found that 29% of people polled said they were often angry when checking the news.
+The poll found that 29% of people said they were often angry when checking the news.
 Another 42% said the news sometimes made them angry.

 Older people — age 65 and up — were a little less likely to say that they were often angry when checking the news.
 Only 21% of seniors were in this category, compared with 38% of people younger than 35.